delan/www.azabani.com/_posts/2018-10-06-ad-vigendum-per-aspera.md

-What might not make sense is why I would see replying to a message as a difficult task (though I’ve conflated difficult with big there), but as [@gravislizard][6] explains, it can be really hard for me to follow through between getting lost in the woods and straight up forgetting, but I didn’t realise how neglectful it was for me to concede defeat:
+What might not make sense is why I would see replying to a message as a difficult task (though I’ve conflated difficult with big there), but as he explains, it can be really hard for me to follow through and finish my replies between getting [lost in the woods][4] and straight up forgetting, but I needed to realise how neglectful it was for me to concede defeat:

 > Suppose I’m at work and I think, “I need to send an email to
 > &lt;people&gt; about &lt;issue&gt;.”
 Before I can do anything, I’m